ZackInfosbd/Typescript/src/2024/design patterns/behavioral/chain of responsibility/README.md

 - **Decoupling of Request Sender and Receivers**: The sender of a request does not need to know which part of the chain will handle the request, which simplifies the code and improves flexibility.
 - **Dynamic Reconfiguration**: Handlers in the chain can be dynamically added or changed, allowing more flexibility in how requests are handled.
 - **Reduced Coupling**: The pattern helps to reduce coupling by avoiding the need for the sender to have explicit knowledge of the handler's implementation.

+## Implementation Example (TypeScript)

+Below is a simplified example of implementing the Chain of Responsibility pattern in TypeScript: